Looking for some outdoor adventures this winter? Find out the best places for winter hikes in the USA worth doing.

 2. Telluride, Colorado

-This picturesque mountain town in Colorado boasts jagged peaks, lush alpine valleys, and some of the best hiking trails in the world.
+This picturesque mountain town in Colorado boasts jagged peaks, lush alpine valleys, and some of the best winter hikes in the world.

-While some trails do close due to avalanche danger, a few of them are deemed safe enough to enjoy even during the snowy season.
+While some hiking trails close due to avalanche danger in severe winter weather, a few are deemed safe enough to enjoy even during the colder weather during the snowy season.

 Plus, once you’re done hiking, you can soak in the beauty of Telluride’s downtown, hit the slopes on a ski adventure, or relax your muscles at the many hot springs that surround the area!